AAGI-AUS/AAGISurvey/README.md

 ## Installation instructions

-{AAGISurvey} is available through the [R-Universe](https://aagi-aus.r-universe.dev/packages) with pre-built binaries (this is the easy way).
+{AAGISurvey} is available through the [R-Universe](https://aagi-aus.r-universe.dev/packages) with pre-built binaries that will install as if it was available from CRAN.

 To get started: